Edvinas27/NightReignApi/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This is a learning project for pure API implementation in Ruby on Rails

+Project idea is to create an API for Elden Ring Nightreign that will have data about all Weapons and Bosses in aforementioned game.

+# During this project I will improve my skills in

-* System dependencies
+* API authentication

-* Configuration
+* Caching - Redis

-* Database creation
+* Elasticsearch

-* Database initialization
+* Pagination

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Error handling

-* ...
+* RSpec